trimstray/nginx-admins-handbook/doc/RULES.md

   > Recently new vulnerabilities like Zombie POODLE, GOLDENDOODLE, 0-Length OpenSSL and Sleeping POODLE were published for websites that use `CBC` (Cipher Block Chaining) block cipher modes.
 These vulnerabilities are applicable only if the server uses TLS 1.2 or TLS 1.1 or TLS 1.0 with `CBC` cipher modes.
 Look at [Zombie POODLE, GOLDENDOODLE, & How TLSv1.3 Can Save Us All](https://i.blackhat.com/asia-19/Fri-March-29/bh-asia-Young-Zombie-Poodle-Goldendoodle-and-How-TLSv13-Can-Save-Us-All.pdf) presentation from Black Hat Asia 2019.

-  > Disable TLS cipher modes (all ciphers that start with `TLS_RSA_WITH_*`) that use RSA encryption because they are vulnerable to [ROBOT](https://robotattack.org/) attack.
+  > Disable TLS cipher modes (all ciphers that start with `TLS_RSA_WITH_*`) that use RSA encryption because they are really vulnerable to [ROBOT](https://robotattack.org/) attack.
 Not all servers that support RSA key exchange are vulnerable, but it is recommended to disable RSA key exchange ciphers as it does not support forward secrecy.
+TLS 1.3 doesn’t use RSA key exchanges because they’re not forward secret.

   > You should also absolutely disable weak ciphers regardless of the TLS version do you use, like those with `DSS`, `DSA`, `DES/3DES`, `RC4`, `MD5`, `SHA1`, `null`, anon in the name.